Non-stationary time series attribution for heatwaves over Europe: Attribution statements for ERA5 using ensemble simulations

 According to \citet{PACIOREK201869}, uncertainties arise from different sources.
 Uncertainty with respect to internal climate variability is generally assessed using large climate model ensembles, whereas ensembles with different climate models as used in this study further assess model uncertainty.
 Additional uncertainty arises from the observations of the climate system, which, however, is generally small compared to other sources of uncertainty.

-To account for sampling uncertainty, two approaches are often used.
-The delta-method and bootstrapping \citep{JEON201624}.
+To account for sampling uncertainty, two approaches are often used: the delta-method and bootstrapping \citep{JEON201624}.
 In this study, we use the bootstrap method.
-For the bootstrap method, we proceed as follows for each scenario (repeating this for both scenarios of each climate model): \begin{enumerate} \item Split the data set into yearly parts. \item For each year, sample the indices with replacement from $\{0,1,...,N_{m}\}$ with $N_m$ the number of indices sampled, which is equal to the number of ensemble members. \item For each year, the ensemble members corresponding to the selected indices are used. \item All years are combined. \end{enumerate} Using this bootstrap method, the attribution is then repeated $N_B$ times for each of the climate models.
+For the bootstrap method, we proceed as follows for each scenario (repeating this for both scenarios of each climate model). \begin{enumerate} \item Split the data set into annual parts. \item For each year, sample $n_r$ indices with replacement from $\{1,\ldots,n_r\}$, where $n_r$ is the number of ensemble members of the respective climate model and scenario. \item For each year, the ensemble members corresponding to the selected indices are used. \item All years are combined. \end{enumerate} Using this bootstrap method, the attribution is then repeated $n_B$ times for each of the climate models; in this study, we use $n_B=10$.